|

 process of development and-test cycles.

 Within the process are the five stages illustrated below in figure 4.
+Figure

 4